The Deep (Dunmore novel): Plot summary

 When Sapphire and Conor return home they are horrified when their mother and her boyfriend Roger tell them they are all moving to Australia for three months.
 After talking with her friend Rainbow and Granny Carne Sapphire tells Conor she does not want to leave, and they tell their mother and Roger that they won't be going.
 Jennie and Roger reluctantly decide to go without them.

 The final chapter ends with Faro and Sapphire making Deublek, or friendship bracelets out of their hair.

+Reception

+Booklist reviewer Anne O'Malley praised the author's "fine writing", while Ruth Bamford found the book "easy to read and beautifully written".
+In a positive review, The Horn Book Magazine's Anita L. Burkham wrote, "Sapphire's picturesque life on the coast of Cornwall and the enchanting and perilous world underwater are depicted with equal depth and resonance in Dunmore's commanding prose."

+The Sunday Times's Nicolette Jones liked the book's "sensual, descriptive prose that evokes the watery kingdom with conviction" and said the "characters are clear-cut and written with exuberance".
+The book was reviewed by Magpies, School Librarian, and Voice of Youth Advocates.